 Take a Tour Bus to Siena

 Perhaps the easiest way to get to Siena is as part of a day tour from Tuscany.
-We recommend this one, which also include Monteriggioni, San Gimignano, and Chianti.
+We recommend this one, which also includes Monteriggioni, San Gimignano, and Chianti.

 The coach buses are airconditioned and comfortable, and this is a carefree and guided way to see the highlights of Siena and other beautiful scenes in Tuscany.
 Plus, you can sit back and enjoy the beautiful Tuscan countryside!